Nuitka: Converting Python Scripts to Binary on Linux

 7. Common Issues

-Q1: Why is the --onefile
+Q1: Why is the --onefile output so large?

 upx --best --lzma your_script.bin